 Sam: I’m not much of a researcher.
 I have to get better at it!
 I have a lot of food allergies so I have to see which places can accommodate.
 It’s tough because I have to be careful of gluten, dairy, and seafood.
 Especially seafood.
 I tend to stick to salads, dressing on the side with chicken or quinoa.
 I look for vegan or vegetarian places, so I can steer clear of cross-contamination with seafood.
 Breakfast’s tough because my choices are usually fruit, potatoes or something like turkey or chicken sausages, which aren’t healthy.
-So, I carry protein bars with me everywhere I go, but also because I get hangry when I haven’t eaten, this way I can grab one when I’m at the cusp of being too hungry.
+So, I carry protein bars with me everywhere I go, but also because I get hangry when I haven’t eaten, this way I can grab one before I get too hungry.
 I bring an Epipen in case of emergency.
 I can’t stress enough the importance of writing down or learning how to say what you’re allergic to, or can’t eat in the language of the country you’re visiting.
 Food travel cards help make it easier.

 Keeping your fitness

 Question: What do you do to stay fit on the road?